hubertdungen/hdwebportfolio/README.md

 # Introduction
 ***"Hubert Dungen Website Portfolio"*** **is a personal project publish online my professional skills: graphic design, photography, storyboard, vectorization, 3D modeling, hmtl5, css and javascript.
 The best way I idealized was to make an interactive website with a gallery and some info for clients.**

-# How to Open/Run the website?
-Start the website by downloading the project folder and running the index.html file.

 # Used Software
 I mostly used Brackets.
 For the sketch and all the graphic design I used Adobe Illustrator CC and Adobe Photoshop CC.